What should you use your staging site for?

 If you should need support from someone at some point, it would be more convenient for the people trying to help you out if they can see the problem and access the actual site as well.

-How to setup a staging version or your WordPress site?
+How to setup a WordPress staging site?

 Cloning your production site to and from a staging version is quickly becoming standard functionality with dedicated WordPress hosting companies like WPEngine or Pilvia, but all hosting providers do not offer this as standard yet.